-Nintendo games consoles from 1980 to now: Which is your favourite? - Pocket-lint
+Every Nintendo console from 1980 to now: A complete history

 The Wii U was the successor to the Wii and Nintendo's answer to the PlayStation 4 and Xbox One.
 It is the first Nintendo console to support high-definition graphics, and is primarily controlled using the touchscreen-enabled Wii U GamePad.

 While initial reception to the Wii U was positive, it has ultimately been considered a gaming failure, selling just over 13 million units since its release.
-Recent reports have suggested Nintendo has ceased production of the Wii U, with the focus now being on the Switch.

-Retro gaming has become incredibly popular of late and in advance of the Nintendo Switch becoming available in early 2017, the Japanese gaming giant is helping gamers young and old revisit some of its best early games with a mini form of the original NES console.

-It features 30 of the company's Nintendo Entertainment System titles and an authentic style controller.
-It is an ideal way of getting ready for the Switch by delving back into Nintendo's past.
+Retro gaming has become incredibly popular and in advance of the Nintendo Switch becoming available in early 2017, the Japanese gaming giant helped gamers young and old revisit some of its best early games with a mini form of the original NES console.
+It featured 30 of the company's Nintendo Entertainment System titles and an authentic style controller but with a modern HDMI connector.

+Hugely successful, Nintendo sold around 2.3 million of the console before it was discontinued in 2017.
+Nintendo produced a limited run in 2018 to satisfy the remaining demand.

 Nintendo Switch: 2017-

-And so we come to the Switch, released in March 2017 to huge success.
-It is a "new concept" for Nintendo in that it comprises a tablet-like device, with a touchscreen, and a docking station to play it at home on a big TV as well as when out and about.
+And so we come to the Switch, which was released first in March 2017.
+It comprises a tablet-like device with a touchscreen, plus a docking station to play it at home on a TV.
+So it's both portable to play when out and about but can also work at home.

-The Joy-Con controllers are small pads that slot onto either side of the screen in order to present something akin to the Wii U GamePad.
+The Joy-Con controllers are small pads that slot onto either side of the screen.
 And they can also be slotted onto a central home controller unit in order to give a more joypad feel to proceedings.

+Nintendo first-party titles have been hugely successful for the console.
+The Legend of Zelda: Breath of the Wild, Mario Kart 8 Deluxe, Super Mario Odyssey, Super Smash Bros.
+Ultimate, Pokémon Sword and Shield, and Animal Crossing: New Horizons have sold over twenty million units each.

+Unlike the Wii U, the Switch has been remarkably successful, with 79 million units sold up until the end of 2020.
+There have also been several special editions, too, such as 2021's Mario Red and Blue edition.